 To my delight the textbooks and the materials provided by the OU were vibrant and colourful works which made me very excited about the subjects we would be studying.
 The course covered the whole spectrum of science.
 My first observation was how detailed and thorough each section was.
 Those of us who are not scientists by profession often indulge our curiosity with books of varying sizes.
 These are often “coffee table books” which can take a somewhat sensationalist slant on the subject.
 It soon became clear that the course was going to study matters much more comprehensively than these populist tomes.
 The advantage of this was that the less every day aspects of science, say quantum physics, could be rooted more firmly in a solid foundation of knowledge.

 As well as the colourful textbooks, we were supplied with all manner of equipment and props.
 This included a special lens to diffract light, various mineral and crystal samples and even plaster cast mock fossils.
-Throughout the course we were instinthelabructed on carrying out experiments and observations at home and I have a distinct memory of setting up a homemade spectrograph on the dinner table.
+Throughout the course we were instructed on carrying out experiments and observations at home and I have a distinct memory of setting up a homemade spectrograph on the dinner table.
 Some of the course used material on a CD ROM, especially intensely studying an area of woodland and analysing the data from observations from the site and there were also the TV programmes which are a famous part of OU culture.

 The course lasted for most of the year and there were times when it was a lot of work, especially when an assignment was due.
 Some days I would come in from having a hard day at the office to stay up till late studying for my course.
 One night, I was reading about the Earth Moon system in astronomy and ended up seeing the midnight moon out of the lounge window.
 We worked mostly at a distance by post but there were regular meet ups in Southampton where a tutor could help us with any specific problems.
 Science uses the language of mathematics and this was a challenge some of the time but mastering the maths that was needed was satisfying.